NCI-CGR/GwasQcPipeline/README.md

 ## Usage

-If you use this workflow in a paper, please cite the URL of this repository (https://github.com/NCI-CGR/GwasQcPipeline) and, if available, its DOI (see above).
+If you use this workflow in a paper, please cite the URL of this repository (https://github.com/NCI-CGR/GwasQcPipeline).

 The documentation of this pipeline is at https://nci-cgr.github.io/GwasQcPipeline/